harshrohit/articles/ai-agent-best-practices.md

 - **Repetitive queries:** Studies show **30–40% of tickets are “highly repetitive yet easy to solve”** ([DigitalGenius](https://www.prnewswire.com/news-releases/new-report-finds-that-40-of-customer-service-tickets-are-repetitive-301425160.html?utm_source=chatgpt.com)).
 Perfect territory for AI.
 - **Peak overloads:** Machine learning workforce tools already optimize schedules — when paired with AI bots, contact centers gain an **elastic buffer** to handle Monday surges or seasonal spikes.

-👉 *This is where a domain-aware AI like Nova becomes powerful.
-Instead of generic automation, Nova helps you uncover and prioritize exactly which inefficiencies — repetitive FAQs, wasted minutes in wrap-up, or overload during peaks — AI should target first.*

 ---

 ## 4. Internal Readiness